MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L08_UX.md

             Filter('Knowledge Test Results',  Owner = CurrentUser)

-11. Return to the **Properties** tab and select **Edit** in the Fields section.
-Set the Title element of UserResultList to this snippet.
+11. From the control tree, select the Title element of UserResultList and set it to this snippet.

             ThisItem.createdon

-12. Set the Subtitle.Text element of UserResultList to this snippet. (crxxx refers to your unique prefix.)
+12. Set the Subtitle element of UserResultList to this snippet. (crxxx refers to your unique prefix.)

             ThisItem.crxxx_totalpoints